zeditor01/cdc_examples/documents/deploy_remotecdccapture_db2zos.md

 	SYSIBM.SYSTABLESPACE

+## 4. Activation and use of Remote CDC Capture for Db2 z/OS

-4.2 Installation dialog for the Remote CDC Capture Agent for Db2 z/OS The installation dialog (3.1 above) demands the following information to proceed.
+Installation dialog for the Remote CDC Capture Agent for Db2 z/OS The installation dialog (3.1 above) demands the following information to proceed.

-	Assign a name for the Remote CDC Capture server.
+* Assign a name for the Remote CDC Capture server.
-	Assign a TCPIP port for the Remote CDC Capture server to listen on.
+* Assign a TCPIP port for the Remote CDC Capture server to listen on.
-	Define disk storage and memory limits for the Remote CDC Capture agent on Linux 	Define the authentication credentials that the Remote CDC Capture agent uses to execute on the Linux Server 	Define DRDA Connectivity information to the DB2 z/OS source system (TCPIP address, port, DRDA Location Name, userid/password for connection to DB2 z/OS)
+* Define disk storage and memory limits for the Remote CDC Capture agent on Linux
+* Define the authentication credentials that the Remote CDC Capture agent uses to execute on the Linux Server
+* Define DRDA Connectivity information to the DB2 z/OS source system (TCPIP address, port, DRDA Location Name, userid/password for connection to DB2 z/OS)
-	Assign a metadata schema to use for the Remote CDC Capture agent.
+* Assign a metadata schema to use for the Remote CDC Capture agent.
-	Define SSH connectivity details to allow the transfer the Load Module for the stored procedure.
+* Define SSH connectivity details to allow the transfer the Load Module for the stored procedure.
 (Host TCPIP address, Host User, Host Schema, SSH Port number).
-	Define WLM environment name that the Stored Procedure will execute under.
+* Define WLM environment name that the Stored Procedure will execute under.
-	Define APF-Authorised Load Library that the Load Module is to be stored in.
+* Define APF-Authorised Load Library that the Load Module is to be stored in.

-4.3 Helpful Screenshots
 The installation dialog for the Remote CDC Capture agent on a Windows Platform.

 ![rcapdialog](/images/rcapdialog.png)

-5. Notes on Developing Subscriptions and operating them Once all the CDC components are installed and configured, the process of defining, operating and monitoring subscriptions can commence.

-A subscription can contain mappings for multiple tables to write changes to corresponding Kafka topics.
-By placing a group of tables in the same subscription, you are ensuring that CDC will apply the changes to that group of tables to Kafka in a transactionally consistent manner.

-All of these tasks are typically performed through the Windows-based Management Console, which is designed to provide visually intuitive workflows for productivity.

-Additionally, there is a command line option to perform everything that the Management Console is used for.
-A command line option can be desirable for automation and scripting in a production environment.
-A common approach is to use the management console in development and test environments to generate scripts that will be used for production deployment.

-6. Notes on Kafka consumers
-The change data capture messages written to Kafka are written in an AVRO-JSON format.
-You can write Kafka consumers using either REST or Java APIs to access the data in Kafka.

-IBM provides a number of source code samples of consumers of Kafka topics.
-These can be used as a template by Qantas to develop their own consumers.
-The screenshot below is from the IBM sample for a transactionally-consistent consumer of CDC messages.
+Now you can do normal CDC admin